MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 To improve performance, Entra ID caches metadata returned by the provider, including the keys.
 Provider metadata caching prevents a discovery call each time Entra ID talks to an external identity provider.

-This cache is refreshed every 24 hrs (1 day).
+This cache is refreshed every 24 hrs (one day).
 Here's how we suggest a provider rollover their keys:

 1. Publish the **Existing Cert** and **New Cert** in the "jwks_uri".
 1. Keep signing with **Existing Cert** until Entra ID cache is refreshed, expired, or updated (every 2 days).